thatfloflo/ucltools/make-class-list/README.md

    ```
    python make-class-list.py
    ```
-6. Copy or move the directory "SMO Class List - with Photos_files" (which your web browser should have saved automatically alongside the webpage from portico) into the directory "tutorial-assignments".
-7. Inside the directory "tutorial-assignments" you will now find an HTML documentat for each of the groups.
+6. Inside the directory "tutorial-assignments" you will now find an HTML documentat for each of the groups.
 You can open these with your web browser and either print them directly or save them as PDF files from there.